twiggler/slotmap/README.md

 All library files reside in `include/slotmap`.
 All classes reside in the nested namespace `Twig::Container`
 ## Configuration
-`Slotmap` is a class template which requires three template paramers:
+`Slotmap` is a class template which requires three template parameters:
 `T`, the type to store in the slotmap.
 `Vector<U>`, a template template parameter which specifies which underlying vector container the slotmap uses.
 An example is `template<class T> using Vector = std::vector<T>`.
 A possible alternative is to use `folly::fbvector`.
 `IdBits`, designates the size of the id in bits.
 A slotmap id type consists of a public `index` member field and a public `generation` member field.
 After every allocation, a global generation counter is incremented and assigned to the id of the allocated slot.